zpgallegos/zavant/readme.md

 Bootstrap configuration is consulted only while its corresponding watermark is absent.
 Thereafter the persisted S3 state is authoritative.
 If any daily branch fails, its manifest remains in S3 and the handler raises so the Lambda invocation is visibly unsuccessful.

-This completes the local application, historical CLI reconciliation, production API-to-raw Lambda, Glue-to-Iceberg projection, scheduled Step Functions orchestration, and business-grained dbt staging over Glue-owned current views.
-Workflow verification, alarms and additional conformed dbt models remain later layers.
-The first plate-appearance semantic model is synchronized into Hex, whose separate stack provides a cost-bounded Athena workgroup, expiring query-result storage, and a temporary-credential production warehouse role.
+The deployed path includes historical reconciliation, production API-to-raw Lambda acquisition, Glue-to-Iceberg projection, scheduled Step Functions orchestration, business-grained dbt facts and dimensions, and MetricFlow semantic models for plate appearances, batted balls, players, and teams.
+Hex synchronizes those definitions from source control and uses a separate stack for its cost-bounded Athena workgroup, expiring query-result storage, and temporary-credential production warehouse role.
+Workflow alarms remain a later operational layer.

 ## Local analytical projection